 The use of the Field Trials/Field Studies accounts are for 229 colleges only (Vet.
 Med., Agriculture and Life Sciences, and Natural Resources).

-A gift is provided as a unrestricted donation (no strings attached) for your use and should be deposited in the VT Foundation.
+A gift is provided as a unrestricted donation (no strings attached) for your use and should be deposited in the Virginia Tech Foundation.
 With a gift, the donor intends to count the funding as a tax deduction.
 Identifying donor intent may require questioning the donor to access their intentions.
-Any deposits where either the check or the accompanying letter identifies the deposit as a gift must be deposited into the VT Foundation.
+Any deposits where either the check or the accompanying letter identifies the deposit as a gift must be deposited into the Virginia Tech Foundation.

 A grant may require a specific statement of work but not a required deliverable.
 All grants should be routed as a sponsored project.
 Any grant requiring an agreement, billing, or deliverables should be routed as a restricted project using our Proposal Approval Form.